 - Measures related to PSBs: Rs.70,000 crores proposed to be provided to PSBs to boost credit.
 PSBs to leverage technology, offering online personal loans and doorstep banking, and enabling customers of one PSBs to access services across all PSBs.
 Steps to be initiated to empower account holders to have control over deposit of cash by others in their accounts.
 Reforms to be undertaken to strengthen governance in PSBs.

 - Measures related to NBFCs: Proposals for strengthening the regulatory authority of RBI over NBFCs to be placed in the Finance Bill.
 Creating a Debenture Redemption Reserve will be done away with to allow NBFCs to raise funds in public issues.
-Steps to be taken to allow all NBFCs to directly participate on the TReDS platform.
+Steps to be taken to allow all NBFCs to directly participate in the TReDS platform.

-- RBI to be the regulatory authority for Housing Finance companies.
+- RBI to be the regulatory authority for Housing Finance Companies.
 National Housing Bank (NHB) no longer the regulatory authority.

 - Rs 100 lakh crores investment in infrastructure intended over the next five years.
 Committee proposed to recommend the structure and required flow of funds through development finance institutions.